hmemcpy/hmemcpy.com/content/posts/parsing-encoding-dependent-protocols-with-scodec/index.md

 +++
 At [work](https://unit.co), we have to handle and process many types of (sometimes archaic) financial protocols.
 One such protocol, Image Cash Letter (ICL, also known as ANSI DSTU X9.37 or X9.100-180), describes how cheques (or checks, for the US folks) are transmitted electronically between financial institutions.

 X9.37 is one such archaic binary protocol still in use today.
 The specification allows this file to be encoded either in the 8-bit IBM [EBCDIC](https://en.wikipedia.org/wiki/EBCDIC) encoding or ASCII, and it contains both plain-text characters as well as TIFF image data.
 In Scala, one of the best ways to parse such protocols is to use a wonderful library called [scodec](https://github.com/scodec/scodec), a combinator library for creating codecs for binary data.
-I recommend reading about the library and getting familiarized with the syntax before reading further.
+I recommend reading about the library and getting familiar with the syntax before reading further.

 <!-- more -->